weecology/PortalData/Rodents/README.md

 #### Treatments:

-See [Portal Overview Metadata, Table 2](../SiteandMethods/Portal_plot_treatments.csv), for details on treatment assignments for each plot.
+See [Portal_plot_treatments](../SiteandMethods/Portal_plot_treatments.csv), for details on treatment assignments for each plot.
 See the latest (link at top) and previous data publications (Ernest et al 2009) for a history of plot treatments and methods.
 [Portal_plots](../SiteandMethods/Portal_plots.csv) can be used to correctly assign treatment by year and month.

 ### Data Collection: